safesoftware/FMETraining/ServerAuthoring3SelfServeBasics/Exercise2.md

 </tr>

 </table>

-<br>Connect the new reader to the Output port of the RasterMosaicker:
+Connect the new reader to the Output port of the RasterMosaicker:

 ![](./Images/Img3.206.Ex2.ConnectJPEG.png)